Basement Remodeling:

 4 Basement Flooring

-Upon entering a remodeled basement, the flooring is often the first thing that catches attention.
-Choose durable flooring materials that look good, last long, and are easy to clean.
+Upon entering a finished basement, the basement floor is often the first thing that catches attention.
+Install flooring made from materials that look good, last long, and are easy to clean.

 Cantor shares: